 This specification uses the following typographical conventions in text: <ns:Element>, Attribute, Datatype, OtherCode.

-NameID

-Each identity assertion issued according to this specification MUST have a <saml:Subject> element that specifies the principal that is the subject of all of the statements in the assertion.

-The <saml:Subject> element MUST hold a pseudonym identifier of the subject, which SHALL be:

-Unique for the IDP – SP combination being the issuer and recipient for the assertion.

-Constructed in a manner that does not reveal the registered identity of the subject.

-Attribute Profiles
+Attribute Sets

-This section defines attribute profiles based on attribute definitions in section 4.
-Common to all these attribute profiles is that each attribute only can be provided once.
-An attribute that has more than one value is provided as one attribute with multiple <AttributeValue> sub-elements in accordance with section 4.1.
+This section defines attribute sets based on attribute definitions in section 0.
+Common to all attribute sets is that each attribute MUST NOT be present more than once.
+An attribute that has more than one value MUST be provided as one attribute with multiple <AttributeValue> sub-elements in accordance with section 3.1.

-Requirement levels for attributes in the profiles in the following sections are:
+An identifier, named “Attribute Set Identifier”, and an URI, are defined for each attribute set as means for other documents to reference specific attribute sets.

+Each attribute set defines a number of mandatory attributes that MUST be released by an Attribute Provider that provides attributes according to the given attribute set, and optionally recommended attributes that SHOULD be released as part of the attribute set if they are available to the provider.

+In order to comply with a defined attribute set, the following attribute requirements apply: